Nov 5, 2025

 May 22, 2023

-LPGM Launches Women's Literacy Program in Central Africa
+LPGM Launches Women's Literacy Program in CAR

-Located in the heart of Africa, the Central African Republic (C.A.R.) faces a multitude of challenges that have left a significant portion of its population living in poverty.
+Located in the heart of Africa, the Central African Republic (CAR) faces a multitude of challenges that have left a significant portion of its population living in poverty.

 One of the main challenges is political instability, with multiple coups and ongoing violence.
 This instability has led to a breakdown in the rule of law, a lack of access to basic services, and significant displacement of populations.